Urban-Coalition/ArcCW_UC_USP/README.md

 - Animations: Jam clear, extended mag reloads
 - Kill icon (doubles as loadout icon, and can be used for skin icons)
 - Render for compact slide
+- Sounds for caliber changes to break reliance on UD